pingswept/me30-website/content/notes/feather-programming.md

 - - -

-## Using Mu to run code on your Feather
+## Using Mu to run code on your KB2040

-Save your Python code as the file code.py on your Feather, and it will start running immediately.
+Save your Python code as the file code.py on your KB2040, and it will start running immediately.

+Open the serial monitor in Mu to see any error messages.

-To interrupt your Feather and stop the code, open the Mu Serial monitor, click within the Serial  monitor, and use CTRL-C.
+To interrupt your KB2040 and stop the code, click within the Serial  monitor, and use CTRL-C.

-To return the Feather to running the code, use CTRL-D in the serial monitor.
+To return the KB2040 to running the code, use CTRL-D in the serial monitor.

 ## Things to know about Python syntax